Year 12 Psychology Units 3 and 4

 Things to think about

 Successful students have a solid background in written literacy and an understanding of data analysis.
+Students are required to complete weekly practical activities that are recorded in a logbook.
 Students are expected to dedicate 5 – 6 hours a week to study and be in regular contact with their teacher.
 Students are also expected to regularly participate in the online environment including reading weekly announcements in the class news forum and participating in weekly online lessons.

 Things you can do now